glottsi/SeducerEngine/README.md

 `pre.avi` -  _don't change the name_ - the first video file to play for this scenario.

-`scenario.txt` -  _don't change the name_ - a text file containing the scenario title and description.
-The first line of the txt file will be read as the title, the remaining lines are read as the decription.
+`scenario.json` -  _don't change the name_ - a json file containing the scenario Title and Description.

 `1/` -  _name the folders incrementally ie 1,2,3,4_ - folder to contains the choices and reaction videos for each.